teddiherring/AERT/README.md

 **[contents](#Contents) | [setup](#Setup) | [running the notebooks](#running-the-notebooks) | [issues](#issues)**

 # A-ERT
-Notebook to support the publication *Employing Automated Electrical Resistivity Tomography for detecting short- and long-term changes in permafrost and active layer dynamics in the Maritime Antarctic* (Farzamian et al., in prep.)
+Notebook to support the publication *Employing Automated Electrical Resistivity Tomography for detecting short- and long-term changes in permafrost and active layer dynamics in the Maritime Antarctic* (Farzamian et al., submitted to The Cryosphere)

 ## Contents

-This respository containsr:
+This repository contains:

 1. [notebook for data processing](./data_processing_AERT.ipynb): This notebook contains code for automated filtering and inversion of large A-ERT datasets, as well as useful plotting tools.
 2. [data files](./data_AERT): This folder contains the A-ERT data files.